AppleCoder20-source/Bootstrap-Website/Bootstrap/README.md

 ## Acknowledgments

 Inspiration, code snippets, etc.
-*Used Graphs from Bootstrap Brain
+*Referenced some  Graphs from Bootstrap Brain
 * Used Boostrap Documentation